Andre Ayew: Ghana star’s brilliance against Barnsley hailed | Goal.com

 “Andre has then made the difference and we know he can do that, we’ve seen it plenty of times.”

-Ayew has now taken his season goal tally for Swansea to 16, the same number of strikes he registered for the club last season.
+Ayew has now taken his season goal tally for Swansea to 17, one more strike than he registered for the club last season.